Lebanon crisis: hundreds killed and more than one million displaced as fighting escalates

 What is happening in Lebanon?

-Since the attacks in Israel in October 2023, and the escalation of the conflict that has led to unprecedented suffering in Gaza, the intensity of fighting in Israel and Lebanon has been escalating.
+Since the attacks in Israel in October 2023, and the escalation of the conflict that has led to unprecedented suffering in Gaza, the intensity of fighting in Israel and Lebanon escalated.

 Lebanon has been suffering from the impacts of a dire socio-economic crisis and is still recovering from the 2020 Beirut port explosion that left an estimated 300,000 people homeless.

-In recent weeks, the situation has got even worse.
-After a sudden increase in hostilities, more than 90,000 people have fled Southern Lebanon, as people try to escape the fighting.
+In summer 2024 the situation got even worse.
+After a sudden increase in hostilities, more than 90,000 people fled Southern Lebanon, as people tried to escape the fighting.
 More than 110,000 had been displaced from the area already.

 According to Lebanon’s health minister, around 500 people were killed on 23 September, making it the deadliest day of conflict in Lebanon for nearly 20 years.